Newcastle Disease in Chickens

 In 2020, Bhurman B., an oncologist at the New York Cancer Center, describes the role of the Newcastle Disease Virus as a frontrunner in immunotherapy.
 With modern techniques for genetic engineering, new methods emerge to modify the virus to enhance its immunogenic potential.
 More research is currently being conducted to understand how the virus affects the immune system and can be used to target a variety of cancers in humans.

 History of Newcastle Disease

 The first outbreak of Newcastle Disease was in 1926 in Java, an island in the center of Indonesia.
 However, the disease is named after its outbreak in 1927 in Newcastle-upon-Tyne in England.
 The virus was probably already affecting chickens multiple years before these outbreaks, as they got infected by wild birds.

 In 1964, researchers started to investigate Newcastle Disease Virus as a cancer agent.

 For decades, the virus has been one of the biggest causes of worldwide losses in the poultry industry.
 Up until today, it's in the top 5, together with avian influenza and avian bronchitis, despite the availability of multiple vaccines and vaccination strategies.

 Newcastle Disease Virus is a contagious disease that is still a worldwide threat to the poultry industry and backyard chickens.
 Vaccination has phased out the disease in many countries, but the virus is still omnipresent despite all vaccination campaigns.
-There is no perfect vaccine yet, and most vaccines need to overcome some complexities.
-New vaccine development is showing promising results in terms of efficiency as well as ease of management and application.
+There is no perfect vaccine yet, and most vaccines must overcome some complexities.
+New vaccine development is showing promising results in terms of efficiency, ease of management, and application.

 Since it's a virus, there is no treatment yet, but vitamin supplementation boosts the immune system of chickens to fight Newcastle Disease.
 Apart from vaccination, practicing good biosecurity is key in preventing the disease.